Jaspero/firebase-utilities/remove-thumbs/README.md

-# Generate Thumbs
+# Remove Thumbs

-Creates a thumb version of each image in a storage bucket
+Remove thumbs for each image in the storage bucket.
+Any files with `generated: 'true'` in metadata are considered thumbs

 ## Environment Variables

 |Name|Required|Description|